 Canada is a country in the northern part of North America.
 Its ten provinces and three territories extend from the Atlantic to the Pacific and northward into the Arctic Ocean, covering almost 10 million square kilometres (3.9 million square miles).
 The majority of the country has a cold winter climate, but southerly areas are warm in summer.
 Canada is sparsely populated, the majority of its land territory being dominated by forest and tundra and the Rocky Mountains.
 It is highly urbanized with 82 per cent of the 35.15 million people concentrated in large and medium-sized cities, many near the southern border.
 Its capital is Ottawa, and its largest metropolitan areas are Toronto, Montreal and Vancouver.

-Canada is a federal parliamentary democracy and a constitutional monarchy, with Queen Elizabeth II being the head of state.
+Canada is a federal parliamentary democracy and a constitutional monarchy, with King Charles III being the head of state.
 The country is officially bilingual at the federal level.
 It is one of the world’s most ethnically diverse and multicultural nations, the product of large-scale immigration from many other countries.
 Its advanced economy is the tenth-largest in the world, relying chiefly upon its abundant natural resources and well-developed international trade networks.
 Canada is a developed country and has the fifteenth-highest nominal per capita income globally as well as the tenth-highest ranking in the Human Development Index.
 It ranks among the highest in international measurements of government transparency, civil liberties, quality of life, economic freedom, and education.